Notarial Services

 It is becoming more common for public documents to be issued electronically, bearing an electronic signature and/or seal.
 We accept a limited range of official Australian public documents electronically including:

-1) Australian public university documents on My eQuals portal – We can legalise your Australian public university documents with seals/signatures/stamps of the issuing authority.
-Please log in to your My eQuals account and share your documents to [email protected]
+1) Australian public university documents on My eQuals website – We can legalise your Australian public university documents if they have seals/signatures/stamps of the issuing authority.
+Please log in to your My eQuals account and share your documents to [email protected] on the day of your appointment.

 For other electronic documents, please contact us prior to your appointment.